jlisok/youtube_activity_manager/README.md

 ![AWS](https://d2xvpza2vzjrcj.cloudfront.net/flow_charts-user_login.jpg)

 ## YouTube Activity Manager Endpoints
-Below, we present basic docs of all endpoint functionalities available in YouTube Activity Manager, so you can get a gist of what the application can do and designed for.
+Below, we present basic docs of all endpoint functionalities available in YouTube Activity Manager, so you can get a gist of what the application can do and is designed for.

 #### /api/v1/aboutus
 The endpoint accepts basic GET method and serves the information on the current version of the application as well as the contact email.
 This endpoint does not require authentication credentials.